Letters patent (United Kingdom): Terminology

 These documents are not always given to the appointee.
-Letters patent come at a cost for the appointee should he wish to receive an illustrated document prepared by the scribes at the Crown Office, but is otherwise entitled to receive a text-only version for nothing.
-The Patent Roll entry is exclusively held by the National Archives and is not given to the appointee.
+Letters patent come at a cost for an appointee who elects to receive an illustrated document prepared by the scribes at the Crown Office, but is otherwise entitled to receive a text-only version for nothing.
+The patent roll entry is exclusively held by The National Archives and is not given to the appointee.

 Patents, most notably before the 20th century, were granted with special conditions.
 The following methods were mainly used in regards to the appointment of individuals to offices, whose purpose was to allow the holder to pick his successor.